Judge dismisses multiple defendants from sean combs civil suit over missed service deadlines

 U.S. District Judge Jeannette A. Vargas issued the decision in Grayson v.
 Combs et al., finding that Grayson did not demonstrate good cause for missing service deadlines under Rule 4(m) of the Federal Rules of Civil Procedure.
 The dismissal affects defendants including Mike Savas, the Roger Smith Hotel, Crobar Nightclub NYC, Perry Broadcasting and Publishing (KJMM, Inc.), and Best Buy Co., Inc.

-Judge dismisses multiple defendants from sean combs civil suit over missed service deadlines - photo authorized for use by and/or licensed by shore news network
+Photo: judge dismisses multiple defendants from sean combs civil suit over missed service deadlines

 Court filings show Grayson sued Combs and numerous co-defendants in December 2024, alleging various misconduct linked to the entertainment industry.
 Over the following year, Grayson amended her complaint several times, adding new defendants and requesting additional summonses.
 However, by late 2025, the court determined that key defendants had still not been served with the lawsuit.